- What is a Binomial Distribution?

 Note: The binomial distribution formula can also be written in a slightly different way, because nCx = n!/x!(n-x)! (this binomial distribution formula uses factorials (What is a factorial?). “q” in this formula is just the probability of failure (subtract your probability of success from 1).

-Q. A die is tossed 5 times.
-What is the probability of getting exactly 2 sixes?
+Q. A coin is tossed 10 times.
+What is the probability of getting exactly 6 heads?

 Tip: You can use the combinations calculator to figure out the value for nCx.